 How to install Kodi on iPhone or iPad using Cydia Impactor

 The simplest way to install Kodi on your iPhone or iPad without jailbreaking is to use Cydia Impactor, a popular app available for macOS and Windows that allows iOS users to install non-App Store apps on their iOS devices.
-Before we show you how install Kodi using Cydia Impactor, you'll need to download Cydia Impactor and the most recent Kodi .IPA file.
+You'll need to download Cydia Impactor and the most recent Kodi .IPA file.

 - Connect your iPhone or iPad to your PC or Mac.
-If iTunes opens automatically when you plug your iOS device in, make sure you close it before you go any further.
+If iTunes opens automatically when you plug in your iOS device, make sure you close it before you go any further.

 - Make sure your iOS device is selected in the drop-down menu, and click Start.